andrew/ultimate-awesome/README.md

 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
 - [awesome-hiring-process](https://github.com/stereobooster/awesome-hiring-process) - Collection of links and ideas about the hiring process in the IT industry.
 - [awesome-affine](https://github.com/toeverything/awesome-affine) - 😎 Awesome lists about all kinds of interesting topics around AFFiNE.
-- [Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging](https://github.com/XindiWu/Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging) - A list of awesome selected resources towards the application of machine learning in Biomedical/Healthcare Imaging, inspired by.
 - [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [awesome-rust-zh-cn](https://github.com/zzy/awesome-rust-zh-cn) - Rust棒棒哒！资源大全中文版。.
 - [awesome-automations](https://github.com/arsenic-atg/awesome-automations) - A repository Full of 😎interesting Automations.